 Founder and Board Chairman

 An educator, management trainer and consultant for over twenty-five years, Harrison has worked with organizations on four continents in the software, legal, retail, automotive, manufacturing, telecommunications, market research, and health care industries.
-A Agroecology enthusiast since living in Australia in the 1980s, career opportunities brought Harrison to China and Taiwan in 2012 to address the social problems of food safety & security, hunger, poverty, and environmental degradation.
+An Agroecology enthusiast since living in Australia in the 1980s, career opportunities brought Harrison to China and Taiwan in 2012 to address the social problems of food safety & security, hunger, poverty, and environmental degradation.
 This culminated in a globally-scalable social enterprise business model for localization of food production, job creation, and thus alleviation of hunger and poverty.
+He incorporated Onchenda Open Global Food Cooperative as a Utah-based Benefit Corporation in 2015 and created a multi-vendor e-commerce marketplace platform that can be deployed anywhere food producers want to sell direct to local consumers – Onchenda Online Farmers’ Market.

 Colleen Grant Dick, MSc